Jleue56/Jleue56/README.md

 -  I love sports, video games, and spending time with my family
 -  I am a recently transferred student coming from Long Beach Community College
     - With that said, I have a ***lot*** to learn and I'm looking for any opportunity I can to  grow my skillset!
-- You can find me here on [Linkedin](http://www.linkedin.com/in/jake-leue/ "linkedin")!
+- You can find me on [Linkedin](http://www.linkedin.com/in/jake-leue/ "linkedin") or email me at jleue@uci.edu!
 Feel free to connect with me 😄

 ![128px-The_University_of_California_Irvine svg](https://user-images.githubusercontent.com/46519858/148878672-2051bb7e-7bc8-44c2-b284-3ed6f5da6135.png)